Nina Cortlandt: Storylines

 Nina became friends with the “new stable hand” Monique Jonvil, who was of course her disguised mother, and Brooke English.

 Nina learned her eye condition was treatable with laser surgery.
 She traveled to Baltimore with Palmer to save her sight.
 Her surgery was successful and she reunited with Cliff and resumed their engagement.
 Daisy/Monique helped her with wedding plans and had a secret Mother-of-the Bride moment when Nina shopped for her wedding gown.
 Nina and Cliff married in a lavish horse-and-carriage ceremony on the grounds of Cortland Manor with her best friends Brooke and Monique in her bridal party.

 Married bliss was disrupted when Nurse Sybil Thorne revealed she was pregnant from Cliff’s drunken one night stand with her.
 Heartbroken, betrayed and angry, Nina fled back to Cortlandt Manor and filed for divorce.

 Nina believed she stood no chance for happiness while Sybil held her unborn child as a bargaining chip.
 Monique convinced Nina to give Cliff another chance.
 Nina fell back into his arms.
 They planned to announce their reconciliation at a dinner party in Cortlandt Manor.

 Sybil arrived and disrupted the happy party.
 After a heated argument with Nina, she went into labor.
 Cliff helped Sybil give birth to their son, Bobby Warner.

 Nina watched Sybil fumble with life as a single mother.
 She went to Sybil and tried to convince her to allow them to adopt her child and provide him with the privileged life Sybil could never give him.
 Sybil threatened Nina and declared she would give her child away to a stranger if Nina refused to leave Cliff.
 Enraged by her demands, Cliff stormed off to Sybil's apartment.
 Instead Sybil was found dead.

 Nina watched as Cliff fought for his innocence in court.
 His chances of acquittal seemed bleak until Monique entered the courtroom as an unexpected witness.
 Monique implicated Sean in Sybil's murder.
-When the prosecutor demanded her relationship to Cliff and Nina, she Monique stunned the court with her revelation as Nina's mother.
+When the prosecutor demanded her relationship to Cliff and Nina, Monique stunned the court with her revelation that she was Nina's mother.
 Nina stood up and fainted in the center aisle, shocked to know her mother had been alive all those years.

 In prison, Sean implicated Palmer as mastermind of the entire plot.
 Palmer had been paying him and Sybil to keep Nina and Cliff apart.
-Nina rejected her father, and hoped to build a relationship with the mother he had exiled from her life.
+Nina rejected her father and hoped to build a relationship with the mother he had exiled from her life.
 When Palmer went missing in Center City, Nina realized she could not cut her father from her life forever.